How do I use UDOIT to fix issues with headings?

 1. Select the link to the right of Found in: to open a new browser tab or window displaying the potential accessibility issue within the course.

-2. Choose from the available heading level options, for example, H2 for a section or H3 for a subsection, to remediate your content.
 Tip: You can find more information about accessible heading structure in How do I make textual content accessible? (opens new window).

 3. Select the Save button when you have finished making changes.